panoply/syncify/readme.md

 ### Config File

-By default, Syncify assumes you are using the basic-bitch (defaults) structure.
-The basic-bitch structure is certainly not the preferred format and when leveraging Syncify you are encouraged to establish a structure which suits your project and adheres to your workflow or tastes.
+By default, Syncify assumes you are using a basic (defaults) structure.
+This structure is certainly not the preferred format and when leveraging Syncify you are encouraged to establish a structure which suits your project and adheres to your workflow or tastes.

 <!-- prettier-ignore -->
 ```ts